zeroluck/docs/sources/reference/lib/scim.md

 ## Bulk requests from Excel files

-Excel spreadsheets are widely used by individuals and companies of different backgrounds , we at Gluu ,we thought about that , so we’ve embedded SCIM-client with methods that can help you turn an Excel file into a ScimBulkOperation object .
+Excel spreadsheets are widely used by both individuals and companies of different backgrounds.
+At Gluu, we thought about that and so we implemented methods for the SCIM-Client that help you to turn an Excel file into a ScimBulkOperation object.

-For that reason we made two methods available , one for generation bulk users request “ mapUsers” method and the other for generating bulk group requests “mapGroups” method , both methods takes the path to the “XLS” file as a parameter, methods are available at “ExcelMapper” class;
+For that reason there are two methods available -- one for generation bulk users request named “mapUsers”, and the other for generating bulk group requests named “mapGroups” method.
+As a parameter, both methods accept the path to the “XLS” file.
+The two methods are available at part of the ExcelMapper class.

 ```
 ScimBulkOperation usersOperation = ExcelMapper.mapUsers(excelFileLocationUsers);